 Wade Linger, a high tech entrepreneur, was appointed to the West Virginia Board of Education to a nine-year term in 2008.
-He was elected president in 2011.
+He served as board president from 2011 to 2013.
 Linger is a native of Charleston and current Marion County resident.

 Trained as a computer programmer while serving in the U.S. Air Force, Linger has spent much of his professional career in the fields of technology and research, including a stint as the first vice president of research for the West Virginia High Technology Consortium.

 After serving in the Air Force, Linger worked as a computer programmer for ManTech International Corp., where he wrote and maintained computer software used by the U.S. Navy to track aircraft maintenance, parts, and pilot flight hours.
 In 1992, Wade established ManTech's West Virginia operations in Fairmont.